Crowdfunding Intermediaries – Funding Portals vs. Broker-Dealers

-Investors in equity crowdfunding (i.e. Reg CF and Reg A+) have over 50 different websites as of August 2019 that they can use to invest in startups.
+Investors in equity crowdfunding (i.e. Reg CF and Reg A+) have over 80 different websites as of 2023 that they can use to invest in startups (and 24 now defunct platforms).
 These websites – called crowdfunding intermediaries – are the regulated entities that allow the sale of early-stage financial securities to both accredited and non-accredited investors.

 The two types of crowdfunding intermediaries are:

 It is essential for investors to understand the differences between these two regulated entities, because that can impact the types and quality of deals that a platform offers to investors.

 Today, we break down the differences between the two types of intermediaries and discuss how investors can choose which type(s) they should invest through.

 Here is a brief overview of the differences between the top four funding portals as of August 2019: